 When you replace the iPad at the Apple Store, she or he will need to bring the new iPad in to the Tech Office in the Academic Center.
 There is a process to be completed to re-register the new iPad with Cathedral Catholic’s managed system.
 When this is completed, school-specific apps will be reinstated.

-Parents have the ability to enable restrictions for their student’s iPad.
+Parents have the ability to enable restrictions for their student’s iPad using the Screen Time functions.

 - Go to Settings.

-- Select General from the menu on the left.
+- Select Screen Time from the menu on the left.

 Follow the instructions to set your limitations.